applejag/notes-old/security/red-team-vs-blue-team.md

 the attackers and the defenders.
 These two groups are referred to as the "red team" and the "blue team", respectively.

+## Difference with "attackers vs defenders"

+These terms, "red team" & "blue team", are meant to be used when you have both sides of the spectrum at the same time.
+Such as in competitions.

+When using those terms, you also imply that you will write reports after the event, both from the blue teams and red teams perspectives.
+Which means it's considered invalid to use the terms "red/blue" when being attacked by an unknown hacker.
+You don't have a dedicated "blue team" department in your company.

+"Attackers" and "defenders" are more generic and do not imply any final reports.

 ## Red team

 The attackers.